${alt}

 Compensation

 House Bill 2, also known as the State Budget, includes partial funding for a 3 percent increase for non-student faculty and staff in a budgeted position who have completed their probationary period, subject to satisfactory job performance.
-It also adds includes an additional appropriation of $9.3 million to be distributed for public employees statewide, including higher educational institutions, for the general fund share of medical insurance premiums paid by employers.
+It also includes an additional appropriation of $9.3 million to be distributed for public employees statewide, including higher educational institutions, for the general fund share of medical insurance premiums paid by employers.

 For a complete review of UNM’s 2024 legislative priorities and final session report, click here.